BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 Duration: 4 Years

-BSc Nursing syllabus is divided into 8 semesters that consist of core, elective and practical subjects to equip students with the skills and theoretical knowledge related to Nursing.
-The core BSc Nursing subjects include Anatomy, Physiology, Pharmacology, Pathology, Genetics, etc and the elective subjects include Introduction to Computers, English Communication, Communication and Educational Technology, etc.
+BSc Nursing syllabus is divided into 8 semesters (4 years) that consist of core, elective and practical subjects to equip students with the skills and theoretical knowledge related to Nursing.
+The core BSc Nursing subjects include Anatomy, Physiology, Pharmacology, Pathology, Genetics, etc, and the elective subjects include Introduction to Computers, English Communication, Communication and Educational Technology, etc.

 BSc Nursing course also enriches the students with practical subjects such as Medical-Surgical Nursing, Community Health Nursing, Microbiology, Nutrition, etc. The curriculum also includes clinical training, simulation training and an internship to enhance the students' practical skills and hands-on experience.